Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 - After reaching a certain altitude and airspeed with gear and flaps up, the lesson is accomplished.
 You may continue the climb following the route which is commanded by your instructor.
-If you got "lost in space", open up the F-10 map, click on your aircraft, and observe the planned flightroute; you may then follow it more easily.
+If you got "lost in space", open up the F-10 map, click on your aircraft, and observe the planned route; you may then follow it more easily.

 - Task 6 > Step 1d:
   There is currently no way of comparing the values on both altimeters.
 This step was kept in